Jmuccigr/miscellaneous/meeting_tweeting.md

 # Recommendations for tweeting the meeting

 - Always, always, always use the meeting hashtag *#aiascs*
-- When tweeting about or from a session, use the session identifier as another hashtag, e.g., *#sC7*
+- When tweeting about or from a session, use the session identifier as another hashtag with a leading *s*, e.g., *#sC7*
 - If you're a session moderator:
-    1. Ask the presenters if they are OK with people tweeting images of their slides
+    1. Ask the presenters if they are OK with people tweeting their talk and images of their slides
-    1. Remind the audience about the hashtags and let them know about the presenters' preferences regarding pictures.
+    1. Remind the audience about the hashtags and let them know about the presenters' preferences regarding tweeting and images.
 - If you're a presenter, provide the audience with your Twitter handle right at the top so that they can include it in tweets for full attribution.
 Encourage tweeting!
-- If you're a tweeter, be as concise (280 characters!) and accurate as possible, and don't forget attribution.
+- If you're a tweeter, respect the presenter's preferences.
+In your tweets be as concise (280 characters!) and accurate as possible, and don't forget attribution.

 For more, see the excellent (and short) piece on the SCS blog: